-How to apply

-This is an old version of the page

-Date published: 4 March, 2017

-Date superseded: 1 June, 2017

-For recent changes to this guidance, please see the bottom of the page.
+How to apply This is an old version of the page Date published: 1 August, 2017 Date superseded: 13 December, 2017 For recent changes to this guidance, please see the bottom of the page .

-Table of Contents

-Introduction

-Role of the case officer

-Application process

-Recent changes

-Previous versions

-Download guidance

-Introduction

-The 2017 Agri-Environment Climate Scheme application round opens on 30 January, 2017 and closes on 31 March, 2017.
+Table of Contents Introduction Role of the case officer Application process Recent changes Previous versions Download guidance Introduction The 2017 Agri-Environment Climate Scheme application round opens on 30 January, 2017 and closes on 31 March, 2017.
 Supporting documentation must be submitted by the 31 March, 2017 application deadline.

-For applications for Improving Public Access, there is a separate opening period (20 March, 2017 to 31 May, 2017 inclusive), and a separate assessment process using different criteria

-How to apply for Improving Public Access

-Scoring criteria for Improving Public Access

-Applications for the Improving Public Access item must be made separately from any other application for the Agri-Environment Climate Scheme, and cannot be made before 20 March, 2017.
+This application window has been reopened to extend to 2 May 2017.
+All applications received from 1 April to 2 May will now be considered in this AECS round.
+For applications for Improving Public Access, there is a separate opening period (20 March, 2017 to 31 May, 2017 inclusive), and a separate assessment process using different criteria How to apply for Improving Public Access Scoring criteria for Improving Public Access Applications for the Improving Public Access item must be made separately from any other application for the Agri-Environment Climate Scheme, and cannot be made before 20 March, 2017.
 Applications for Slurry Storage can be made during the main AECS window (30 January, 2017 to 31 March, 2017), however, the deadline for stand alone slurry store applications is 30 June, 2017.
 Depending on uptake a second application period for slurry storage may be opened later in 2017.

-The Slurry Storage element of applications will be scored separately and we are working with SEPA to develop targeted slurry storage scoring criteria.
+The Slurry Storage element of applications will be scored separately.
+The targeted slurry storage scoring criteria, agreed with SEPA, can be found below.

-Role of the case officer

-When you submit your application for the Agri-Environment Climate Scheme, it will be assigned to a case officer.
-They will manage the application process from the formal submission to the point at which it has been assessed and presented to the relevant individual or group who will determine whether it should be approved, either in whole or in part.